 - BROCCOLI: Anti-inflammatory, loaded with fiber (helps you eat less while feeling fuller, and keep your bowels regular), antioxidants, and Vitamin C.

-- ALMONDS: Contain lots of healthy fats, fiber, protein, magnesium and vitamin E.
+- ALMONDS: Contain antioxidants, healthy fats, fiber, protein, magnesium and vitamin E.

 - NUTRITIONAL YEAST: gives vegan food a cheesy flavor and adds crucial B vitamins typically only found in animal products.